How To Dehydrate Watermelon

 Final Word

 Preserving fruits and vegetables brings me so much joy.
 I have my dehydrator sitting out on the kitchen counter so I can load it every day if I have some excess fruit or vegetables.
-When you dehydrate watermelon your house smells so good.
+When you dehydrate watermelon your house smells so good from the sweetness of the melon.
 Of course, the finished product is super yummy!
 Please let me know what you are dehydrating this season, I’d love to hear from you.
 May God Bless this world, Linda

 Here are the other Dehydrating Posts I have done: